JacksonTE/game-boy-emulator/README.md

 |-------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------|

 ## Features
-- Interactable GUI for loading game ROMs and adjusting emulation options made with `Dear ImGui`.
+- Interactable GUI for loading game ROMs and adjusting emulation options made with [Dear ImGui](https://github.com/ocornut/imgui).
-- Frame data rendering using `SDL3`.
+- Frame data rendering using [SDL3](https://github.com/libsdl-org/SDL).
 - Support for a majority of available Game Boy and backwards compatible Game Boy Color games.
 - Three preset colour palettes and a custom palette with selectable colours.
 - Pausing emulation and emulating at up to 4x speed, provided that the target hardware can produce frame data fast enough.